 Clear out unneeded materials: Even if you replace a material with another, so that the original material no longer appears in your model, the original material still remains in your Colors In Model collection until you delete it by context-clicking and selecting Remove.
 To remove all the unused materials in a model, make sure your Colors In Model collection is selected.
 Then select List > Purge Unused.
 Alternately, you can select Delete All to remove all the materials from your model and the Colors In Model collection.

-Note: If you’re used to using the Materials browser in Windows, note that the Colors browser in Mac OS X doesn’t enable you to add frequently used collections to a favorites list.
+Note: If you’re used to using the Materials panel in Windows, note that the Colors panel in Mac OS X doesn’t enable you to add frequently used collections to a favorites list.

 Creating your own materials

 The materials included in SketchUp help you start using materials and explore how they work.
 To apply materials specific to your own design or building, you probably need to create your own materials.
 The process is pretty easy: Start with an image to create a texture tile and then specify a color if needed.

 To create a new material from your own files or color codes, follow these steps:

 In the Materials panel, click the Create Material icon () in the upper right.